getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/rust-code/example-1.md

 ---

 > All checks should work without any issue.
-Please also refer to the corresponding video.
+Please also refer to the corresponding video (2023-09-03: ToDo).

 ---